-The Bachelor of Social Work is an applied professional programme with a focus on producing social work graduates ready to practice with a beginner competence.
+The Bachelor of Social Work is an applied professional programme with a focus on producing social work graduates ready to practise with a beginner competence.
 Practice skills and field placements are core components of study, with fieldwork placements will be negotiated between the Fieldwork Practice Leader, the Placement Supervisor and the student.
 This four-year programme is recognised by the Social Work Registration Board of New Zealand.
-Part time study options are available and should be indicated on application.
+Part-time study options are available and should be indicated on application.

 Social Work is a profession which aims to help people, communities and societies to develop their full potential.
 Social workers work with individuals, families, groups and communities.